ajtowns/taproot-review/Curriculum.md

   * What are the tradeoffs?
 Do they make sense?
   * How are end users affected?
   * Do all the details fit together and work right?
+* Previous [issues](https://github.com/sipa/bips/issues?q=is%3Aissue) and [pull requests](https://github.com/sipa/bips/pulls?q=is%3Apr) may provide useful examples
-* Bip-taproot, excluding “script path spending", “Signature validation rules”, “Constructing and spending Taproot outputs”
+* [bip-taproot][TR], excluding “script path spending", “Signature validation rules”, “Constructing and spending Taproot outputs”
   * Motivation, Design
   * Specification [partial]
   * Security